openstax/k12-apps-raise/docs/schemas.md

 * Fire the named event if defined (see schema definition)
 * Remove the Prompt HTML
-* Remove the text input box
+* Disables the text input box
-* Remove the button
+* Disables the button
 * Display the acknowledgement HTML

 #### Schema definition